hllcbn/Stock-Prediction-With-Using-Machine-Learning-Algorithms/README.md

 I select Adobe stock for this project and pull up the historical data from yahoo finance.
 It is easy to fetch all financial data from yahoo with yfinance module.
 I import the yfinance module with import yfinance as yf method.
 The data covers  from 01-01-2010 to 06-17-2021.

+## Interacting with project
+The main findings of the code can be found at the post available [here](https://hayirici.medium.com/seattle-airbnb-data-analysis-process-with-machine-learning-algorithm-linear-regression-model-24b3b0b77abf)

 ## Licensing, Authors, and Acknowledgements<a name="Licensing"></a>

 Thank to  Udacity for a great project, and Yahoo.com for the dataset.